Eclipse – Meaning, Mythology, and Symbolism

 What is the symbolic meaning of an eclipse in the Gothic scene?

-It stands for duality, shadow, transience, and the connection between light and darkness.
+It stands for duality, shadow, transience, and the connection of light and darkness.